New England Town Meetings: An Opportunity to Pass Medicare for All Resolutions

 Gather and Verify the Information You’ll Need

-1) Sign up so we can provide you with the basics and the support you’ll need to pass a resolution through your town meeting.
-We’re visiting New Hampshire and Southern Vermont from January 8-13 and we’d love to meet you.
+1) Schedule a call with us so we can provide you with the basics and the support you’ll need to pass a resolution through your Town Meeting.

 a) Show them your petition language to make sure it meets the town’s requirements for a petitioned warrant article – and work with them to get the language right to meet these standards.